amalog/scratch/sketch/aaa.md

         fail

 but another goal can cut away undo's choicepoint preventing it from being executed on backtracking.
 I don't think undo/1 be implemented in terms of call_cleanup/2 or `setup_call_catcher_cleanup/4` because we still need a way to schedule code on backtracking, even if we can preserve state across backtracking and cut.

+# Code Studies

+Programming language design is far too subjective.
+I'd love to perform large scale studies on existing Prolog code to see how real world programmers behave.
+What are the most popular goals?
+What are the most popular variable names?
+How complex is a typical clause?
+How many clauses does a typical predicate have?
+Are there popular goals which are always called in the same pattern?
+For example, `member/2` called with a variable first argument and a static list as the second argument.

+With data like this, one should be able to discern patterns that should be factored out to libraries or language constructs.